agmcarthur/vtec2023-amr/README.md

 <a name="microreact"></a>
 ## Microreact Files

-In the course Integrated Assignment you can use the following annotation file to visualize all of the RGI results (except efflux!) in the context of [Microreact](https://microreact.org) visualizations: [RGI microreact results plus earlier derived whole genome SNP tree](https://github.com/agmcarthur/vtec2023-amr/tree/main/for_microreact).
+In the course Integrated Assignment you can use the following annotation file to visualize all of the RGI results in the context of [Microreact](https://microreact.org) visualizations: [RGI microreact results plus earlier derived whole genome SNP tree](https://github.com/agmcarthur/vtec2023-amr/tree/main/for_microreact).

+Notes on the metadata:
+* We include RGI Perfect and Strict annotations, but ignore Loose annotations
+* We are ignoring all efflux results
+* We are ignoring the one vancomycin resistance gene annotated as it was a false positive (i.e. not all of the genes in van clusters found)
+* We did not run RGI on the reference genome

-Do you think there is evidence of lateral gene transfer?
+**Do you think there is evidence of lateral gene transfer?**

-**FYI**, we did not run RGI on the reference genome.